 Content + Equipment

 While content is important, something you really can’t skimp out on when running a podcast is the sound equipment.
 All your audience gets from you during a podcast is the sound of your voice, so you want to make sure you are heard as clearly as possible.
 Starting a podcast is a pretty low-cost investment, as all you really need is a decent microphone and a computer.
-Take some time to scour the internet for advice on how to record professional audio and make some small investment to provide your audience with high-quality sound.
+Take some time to scour the internet for advice on how to record professional audio and make some small investments to provide your audience with high-quality sound.
 Chances are you will need to edit audio clips, so find an intuitive audio software program to master your podcast clips.

 Last but not least, it’s important to organize the content you will cover in a way that arranges each podcast session to set up the next one.
 Like in books, leave the audience with cliffhangers regarding the next podcast in the series to encourage them to tune into the next session.
 Keeping your audience engaged is an important part of running a successful podcast, so consider inviting guests to your podcast in order to add another expert to your podcast series and further establish credibility.
 If you get your podcast off the ground and running smoothly, consider inviting the host of a popular writing or storytelling podcast to get another perspective on your niche topic and to help foster community in the writing scene.